Uniswap/org-v1/src/pages/docs/v1/01-frontend-integration/03-trade-tokens.md

 The variables needed to determine price when trading between two ERC20 tokens is:

-- ETH reserve size of the input ERC20 trading contract
+- ETH reserve size of the input ERC20 pair
-- ERC20 reserve size of the input ERC20 trading contract
+- ERC20 reserve size of the input ERC20 pair
-- ETH reserve size of the output ERC20 trading contract
+- ETH reserve size of the output ERC20 pair
-- ERC20 reserve size of the output ERC20 trading contract
+- ERC20 reserve size of the output ERC20 pair
 - Amount sold \(input\) or amount bought \(output\)

 ### Amount Bought \(sell order\)